Is Your Benchmark Still Useful? Dynamic Benchmarking for Code Language Models: Methodology

 where $M_{k_{j}}$ is one of the available mutations.
 The new program $p_i'$ is sequentially mutated from the original program $p$.
 Since all $M_{k_{j}}$ are semantics-preserving, the final reference result is still $o_i$.
 All the new test cases are dynamically generated from the existing benchmark and are then used for evaluating models.
 To ensure the usability of newly generated test cases, each mutation method is governed by the following two fundamental requirements:

-\textbf{\textit{Semantic Equivalence.}} The mutated program $p^\prime$ must maintain identical execution behavior to the original program $p$.
+\textbf{\textit{Semantic Equivalence.}} The mutated program $p^\prime$ must maintain execution behavior identical to the original program $p$.
 Formally, for all possible inputs $x$ of program $p$, the following condition should be satisfied:

 where $[[p]]_x$ denotes the execution result of program $p$ on the input $x$.
-This requirement guarantees that the mutation preserves the program's semantics.
+This requirement guarantees \emph{the mutation preserves the program's semantics}.

 \textbf{\textit{Syntactic Divergence.}} The mutated program $p^\prime$ should be syntactically different from the original program $p$ in a non-trivial manner.
-Such a property ensures that even if $p$ is included in the training set of a model, $p'$ can still be used to evaluate the model.
+This property ensures that even if $p$ is included in the training set of a model, $p'$ can still be used to evaluate the model.

 In the following sections, we will propose a series of mutation methods at two levels: \textit{code syntax} and \textit{code structure}.